hosamn/Arabic_win1256_to_utf8/README.md

 # Arabic_win1256_to_utf8

-Convert text files encoding Arabic_win1256_to_utf8
+Converts the encoding of text files (in the same directory) from win1256 arabic to UTF8

-Intended for converting the encoding of arabic subtitle files.
+This is intended for converting arabic subtitle files.

 *TODO:*
  * loop on all file types.